mgallegos/laravel-jqgrid/README.md

     'Mgallegos\LaravelJqgrid\LaravelJqgridServiceProvider',

-Finally, add the Render Facade to the aliases array in app/config/app.php:
+Add the Render Facade to the aliases array in app/config/app.php:

     'GridRender' => 'Mgallegos\LaravelJqgrid\Facades\GridRender',

+Optionally, run the following command if you wish to overwrite the default config properties:

+	php artisan config:publish mgallegos/laravel-jqgrid/

 ## Usage

 ### Step 1: Use the jqgrid render to create a grid in your application.

  Let's create the view myview.blade.php:
 ```php
 {{
     GridRender::setGridId("myFirstGrid")